neoforged/Documentation/docs/resources/server/loottables/index.md

 }
 ```

-The exact [JSON specification of loot tables][loottablespec] can be found on the [Minecraft Wiki][wiki].

-## Using a Loot Table
+## Rolling a Loot Table

-To roll a loot table, we need two things: the loot table itself, and a (possibly empty) set of loot context parameters.
+To roll a loot table, we need two things: the loot table itself, and a loot context.

 Let's start with getting the loot table itself.
-Loot tables are referenced by a [`ResourceLocation`][rl].
-Loot table resource locations are relative to the `loot_tables` datapack folder.
-So for example, the loot table file for the loot table `examplemod:custom_fishing` would be located at `data/examplemod/loot_tables/custom_fishing`.
-Once you have the location, a loot table can then be obtained using `level.getServer().reloadableRegistries().getLootTable(location)`.
+We can obtain a loot table using `level.getServer().reloadableRegistries().getLootTable(lootTableId)`.
 As the loot data is only available through the server, this logic must run on a [logical server][sides], not a logical client.

 :::tip
-Minecraft's built-in loot table locations can be found in the `BuiltInLootTables` class.
+Minecraft's built-in loot table IDs can be found in the `BuiltInLootTables` class.
+Block loot tables can be obtained through `BlockBehaviour#getLootTable`, and entity loot tables can be obtained through `EntityType#getDefaultLootTable` or `Entity#getLootTable`.
 :::

 Now that we have a loot table, let's build our parameter set.
 We begin by creating an instance of `LootParams.Builder`: